mattdb/brewtime/README.md

 * Actual forms to edit/update models
 * Display multi-step fermentations (currently the visualization code cheats quite a bit and assumes the first step defined in the json is the "current" step)
 * implement scrolling and/or "overview/detail" views to allow for cases with very large date ranges (bulk aging, perhaps)

+## Running your own copy

+Beyond the normal Rails app setup process, you'll need MongoDB.
+Mongo was used because of the self-documenting nature of the fields, but we're not really using any special features.

+Once you get set up, you'll want to make a few brews, with at least one step.
+You can use the FactoryGirl factory for your convenience and edit to your liking.
+For example:

+    brew = FactoryGirl.create(:brew_with_steps)
+    brew.name = "IIPA"
+    s = brew.steps.first
+    s.name = "Primary"
+    s.max_length = 21      # integer is length in days
+    brew.save